-We want to turn off tunneled passwords so find this line in the configuration:
+You want to turn off tunneled passwords.
+Find this line in the configuration:

-And change it so that it says "no" - note that just remarking out this line will fail, as the default is always "yes".
+Change it to "no" - note that just remarking out this line will fail, as the default is always "yes".

-Public key authentication is on by default, but let's make sure that it is evident when you look at the file by removing the remark in front of this line:
+Public key authentication is on by default, but ensure that it is by removing the remark in front of this line:

 So that it reads: